Bowmark — Privacy Policy

 7. International transfers

-To provide the Service, we and our providers may process personal information outside your province and outside Canada — including in the United States (for example OpenAI, Anthropic, Google, OpenRouter, Cloudflare, Stripe, and Hugging Face), the European Union and other regions (for example lemlist, and Stripe), and, depending on our configuration, other countries including China (DeepSeek).
+To provide the Service, we and our providers may process personal information outside your province and outside Canada — including in the United States (for example Cloudflare, Stripe, Clerk, and Hugging Face) and the European Union and other regions (for example lemlist, Stripe, and the proxy and challenge-solving providers named in §6, whose exit points are distributed across many countries by design).
 Privacy laws in those countries may differ from, and offer less protection than, those in your jurisdiction, and personal information may be subject to lawful access by foreign authorities.
 Where personal information is transferred across borders we take steps required by applicable law (such as appropriate contractual safeguards), and under BC PIPA and PIPEDA we remain accountable for it.
 By using the Service you consent to these transfers; do not submit information you do not want processed in these locations.

 8. Retention